Which Martial Art Suits Your Body?

 Finding The Right Fit

 By considering these factors along with your body type, you can narrow down your options and find the martial art that best suits you.
 Remember, the most effective martial art is the one you enjoy and will stick with consistently.
-Related information is listed in the related video.

 Additional Notes